From 20.5.2020 there is the Texel app for download, in which you can see which places on Texel Island of Sheep are currently not overcrowded.

 A cattle breeder with happy cows

-That Texel is not only an island of sheep, we notice quite fast.
-This is also where smart farmers live, using their home in a smart way.
-How they do it, we experience during our visit to a young cattle breeder.
-He has just completed his new stable, which he shows us.
-He is proud of it, he developed it himself.
-He puts special emphasis on the well-being of his cattle.
-Unlike the cattle sheds that I know so far, the cattle walk around freely in a large hall.
-During our visit he has help from seasonal workers.
-His cows are trimmed hooves.
+We quickly notice that Texel is not just an island of sheep.
+Smart farmers also live here, who use their home wisely.
+We see how they do this when we visit a young cattle farmer.
+He has just finished his new stable that he is showing us.
+He's proud of it, he developed it himself.
+He attaches particular importance to the well-being of his cattle.
+Unlike the cattle sheds that I have known so far, here the cattle run around freely in a large hall.
+During our visit he is currently receiving help from seasonal workers.
+His cows' hooves are trimmed.

 This is done very gently by lifting them in a cradle.
 After pruning the hooves, they immediately run free through their hall.
 The milking process is also well thought out.
 Milk cows must be milked regularly, otherwise the pressure of the milk is unpleasant.
 In this stable the dairy cows come voluntarily into the automatic milking stations.
 As soon as the pressure in the udder becomes too great, they voluntarily come to the milking devices, where the milk is milked fully automatically.
 Happy cows!